awslabs/ec2-spot-workshops/content/using_ec2_spot_instances_with_eks/jenkins/running_jobs.md

 2. Enter an item name: **Sleep-2m**, select **Freestyle project** and click **OK**
 3. Scroll down to the **Build** section, and click **Add build step** -> **Execute shell**
 4. For the Command, enter `sleep 2m; echo "Job finished successfully"`
-5. In the Post-build Actions section, click **Add post-build action** -> **Retry build fater failure**.
+5. In the Post-build Actions section, click **Add post-build action** -> **Retry build after failure**.
 These are the options that were added by the Naginator plugin.
 6. Check the **Fixed** box and enter `20` for Fixed delay
 7. Under **Maximum number of successive failed builds** enter `3`
 8. Click **Save**